Arjitshukla/E-commerce_Project/README.md

 ## Usage
 - **Admin Panel:** Access the admin panel at `http://127.0.0.1:8000/admin/` to manage products, orders, and users.
-- **Shopping:** Browse products, add items to the cart, proceed to checkout, and make payments using Razorpay.
+- **Shopping:** Browse products, add items to the cart, proceed to checkout, and make payments using paytm.
 - **Profile:** Users can register, login, reset their password, view their order history, and update their profiles.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and create a pull request with your proposed features, enhancements, or bug fixes.

+# Happy Coding Guys 👨‍💻👨‍💻

 #[ Join In Linkedin ](https://www.linkedin.com/in/arjit-shukla-484911275/)
 #[ follow me In Instagram ](https://www.instagram.com/__imarjit/)